belanasaikiran/Computer-Networks/MininetPractice/01_Intro.md

 ## Installation

+## Virtual Machine or Ubuntu(Dual Boot)

-> If you are using Virtual Box or Dual Booting, most likely you shouldn't any issue in installing mininet software.
+> If you are using Virtual Box or Dual Booting, most likely you shouldn't facing any issue in installing mininet software.
+Just run the below commands on your ubuntu machine.

 1. Install mininet software on **Ubuntu-22.04**